 Can we sign up for multiple weeks?

-Children may now enroll for every-other week, that is, they must take a week (or more) off in between camps.
+Children may enroll for up to 3 weeks of camp, and we ask that they take a week (or more) off in between camps.

 Will I ever get off the waitlist?

 Yes.
 We regularly enroll children from the waitlist.
 If a camp is full, please do sign up on the waitlist, and there's a good chance we can make it happen.